Multi-Carrier Agile Phased Array Radar: Performance Analysis of Range-Doppler Reconstruction

 There have been extensive studies on theoretical conditions that guarantee unique recovery for noiseless models or robust recovery for noisy models \cite{Eldar2012, Eldar2015}.
 The majority of these studies characterize conditions and properties of the measurement matrix $\bm \Phi$, including spark, mutual incoherence property (MIP) and restricted isometry property (RIP).

 Following \cite{Huang2018}, we focus on the MIP.
 A sensing matrix ${\bm \Phi}$ is said to satisfy the MIP when its coherence, defined as

 is not larger than some predefined threshold.
-Bounded coherence ensures unique or robust recovery using a variety of computationally efficient CS methods.
+Bounded coherence ensures unique or robust recovery using a variety of computationally efficient \ac{cs} methods.
 We take $\ell_1$ optimization as an example to explain the bounds on matrix coherence.
-In the absence of noise, the basis pursuit algorithm solves
+In the absence of noise, the uniqueness of the solution to \eqref{eq:l1} is guaranteed by the following theorem: \begin{Thm}[ \cite{Fuchs2004}]{ } Suppose the sensing matrix ${\bm \Phi} $ has coherence $\mu(\bm \Phi)<\frac{1}{2S-1}$.
+If ${\bm \beta}$ solves \eqref{eq:l1} and has support size at most $S$, then ${\bm \beta}$ is the unique solution to \eqref{eq:l1}. \end{Thm} { In noisy cases, the following result shows that $\mu(\bm \Phi)<\frac{1}{2S-1}$ also guarantees stable recovery. \begin{Thm}[ \cite{Cai2010}]{ } Consider the model \eqref{eq:noisySigModel} with $ \lVert \bm z \rVert_2 \le \epsilon \le \eta $ and $ \lVert \bm \beta \rVert_0 \le S $, and let sensing matrix ${\bm \Phi} $ have coherence $\mu(\bm \Phi)<\frac{1}{2S-1}$.
+If $\hat{\bm \beta}$ solves \eqref{eq:l1bpdn}, then